dwhiffing/fury/content/aar/bf/bf3/bf3_aj/body.md

 around the top of Bornholm, and turn in from the NE.
 It turns out the SA-10s are mostly on the S side of the island, and the high ground gives a very thin low-level radar shadow we can use to approach the island.
-The Tornadoes manage to get a few MiG-23s this way (finally\!) as well as a jammer plane, but hit rates are poor, and they withdraw once their long-ranged missiles are gone.
+The Tornadoes manage to get a few MiG-23s this way (finally!) as well as a jammer plane, but hit rates are poor, and they withdraw once their long-ranged missiles are gone.

 The storm hits as the Soviets arrive, and major air-to-air combat erupts